DanielSon721/Portfolio/README.md

 Let me preface documentation this with the fact that I know absolutely nothing about frontend development.

-This portfolio was made 100% me prompt engineering ChatGPT 4o.
+This portfolio was made 100% by me prompt engineering ChatGPT 4o.

 While making this project, although I did learn a little about the basics of HTML, CSS, and Javascript, the main bulk of what I learned from making this portfolio was prompt engineering.